vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 samakālopa [22] bhogārtham ācandratārakārkam,

-udakap¯urvakam. tāmraśāsanena pratipādi [23] ta ity [. . . ]
+udakapūrvakam. tāmraśāsanena pratipādi [23] ta ity [. . . ]

 ∗ Majumdar reads (typo?): bhān. ḍagāra◦.
-Shastri takes this as the name of two villages: ‘Bhāṇd. āgāra may have been Boḍor in the same tahsil (i.e. Mahāsamund tahsil of the Raipur District), and T(¯u)lapadraka may have been a suburb of this locality.’
-Their names seem to indicate villages where cotton (t¯ula) was cultivated and stored.
+Shastri takes this as the name of two villages: ‘Bhāṇd. āgāra may have been Boḍor in the same tahsil (i.e. Mahāsamund tahsil of the Raipur District), and T(ū)lapadraka may have been a suburb of this locality.’
+Their names seem to indicate villages where cotton (tūla) was cultivated and stored.

 ∗∗ Singh, Shastri and Majumdar read māpu◦.